Minocycline: Side effects

-The use of minocycline in acne vulgaris has been associated with skin and gut dysbiosis (see antibiotic misuse).
+The use of minocycline to treat acne has been associated with skin and gut dysbiosis (see antibiotic misuse).

+Overdose

+Symptoms of minocycline overdose may include dizziness, nausea, and vomiting.
+There is no specific antidote for overdose of minocycline and treatment should be symptom-based and supportive.
+The drug is not removed by hemodialysis or peritoneal dialysis.

 Interactions

 The combination of minocycline with dairy, antacids, calcium and magnesium supplements, iron products, laxatives containing magnesium, or bile acid sequestrants may decrease minocycline's effectiveness by forming chelates.
 Combining it with isotretinoin, acitretin or other retinoids can increase the risk for intracranial hypertension.
 Minocycline significantly reduces concentrations of the anti-HIV drug atazanavir in the body.